lovell/sharp/README.md

 Do not process input images where the number of pixels (width * height) exceeds this limit.

 `pixels` is the integral Number of pixels, with a value between 1 and the default 268402689 (0x3FFF * 0x3FFF).

+#### clone()

+Takes a "snapshot" of the instance, returning a new instance.
+Cloned instances inherit the input of their parent instance.
+This allows multiple output Streams and therefore multiple processing pipelines to share a single input Stream.

 ### Image transformation options